makerjawn/oneKey/README.md

 This build requres soldering and takes an hour to construct.
 The tape can be tricky to adhere to a substrate, but for all intents and purposes IT WORKS!

-Requires the installation of the Digispark Arduino IDE to code.
+Requires the installation of the Digispark Arduino IDE to upload and run code from /Firmware.
+All vector files needed for vinylcutting reside in /Hardware.

 **PCB(REV.1)**